interrogator/buzz/docs/buzzword.md

 In the leftmost dropdown field, you select the feature you want to search (word form, lemma form, POS, etc).
 Each of these options targets a token or metadata feature, except *Dependencies*, which is used to search the dependency grammar with which the corpus has been parsed.
 To start out, select something simple, like 'Word'.

 In the text entry field, provide a case-sensitive regular expression that you want to match.
 If you are searching dependencies, use the depgrep query language.
-If you're new to regular expressions, and just want to find words that exactly match a string, enter `^word$$`.
+If you're new to regular expressions, and just want to find words that exactly match a string, enter `^word$`.
 The caret (`^`) denotes 'start of string', and the dollar sign (`$`) denotes the end of string.
 Without the dollar sign, the query would match not only *word*, but *wordy*, *wording*, *word-salad*, and so on.

 Finally, you can toggle result inversion using the toggle switch (i.e. return rows *not matching* the search criteria).
 Then, hit *Search*.
 Search time depends mostly on how many items are returned.